marksmccann/modality/README.md

 # Modality
-Simple, lightweight and versatile &ndash; Modality was designed to be the only modal window you would ever need.
-Built with both JavaScript and jQuery, this plugin is sure to be a perfect fit for any project.
+Modality is a simple, lightweight and extremely versatile jQuery AND JavaScript plugin for modal dialog windows.

 ## Overview
 Modality was designed for the web-novice and web-master alike; Simple, lightweight and straight-forward, but at the same time versatile, extendable and infinitely customizable.

+Modality includes TWO versions of the same app, one written with jQuery and the other with plain-old JavaScript.

 Modality is unique, it uses CSS to position itself horizontally AND vertically.
-This is esspecially helpful when designing for mobile; The modal and it's content will automatically resize to best fit any screen &ndash; all without a line of JavaScript.
+The modal and it's content will automatically resize to best fit any screen &ndash; all without a line of JavaScript.

 Beyond what is needed to position your modal, Modality (by default) has no styling.
 You are in complete control of how your modal window will look.

 Built with Javascript's module pattern, Modality can be extended to meet your requirements.
-You can also grab the instance of any modal and invoke it's methods manually.
+You can also grab the instance of any modal and invoke it's methods manually inside of your custom functions.

 ## Features
 * Free